RishiByte/SNW-Project/README.md

 # SNW-Project
 Creating project for college
-using mostly html and css
+using mostly html and css rn